alex-migwi/clarity/src/content/docs/sample-guide.md

 ---
-title: "Getting Started with AstroDocs"
+title: "Writing Documentation"
-description: "A comprehensive guide to using the new AstroDocs features, including the Table of Contents, code highlighting, and responsive design."
+description: "A comprehensive guide to using Clarity's features, including the Table of Contents, code highlighting, and responsive design."
-order: 20
+order: 30
 draft: false
 image: ""
 ---

 # Introduction

-Welcome to **AstroDocs**!
-This is a sample document designed to demonstrate the capabilities of our newly upgraded documentation site.
+Welcome to **Clarity**!
+This is a sample document designed to demonstrate the capabilities of our modern documentation platform.

 ## Features Overview